mvolkmann/blog/src/lua.md

 ## Variables

-Variable names can contain letters, digits, and underscores, but cannot start with a digit.
-Hyphens are not allowed.
+Variable names can contain letters, digits, and underscores, but not any other symbols.
+They cannot start with a digit.
 In multi-word names the words can be separated by underscores (preferred) or written in camel-case.
 For example, `one_long_name` or `oneLongName`.

+Variable names, function names, and table keys are case-sensitive.

 To assign a value to a variable, use the `=` operator.